 Q: Which three of the following topics do you find the most worrying in your country?
-Source: Ipsos Global Trends Series: 500-1,000 adults aged 16-75 (18-75 in US and CA) per market per year years the climate emergency has forcefully climbed up the global agenda.
+Source: Ipsos Global Trends Series: 500-1,000 adults aged 16-75 (18-75 in US and CA) per market per year

+In just one example of this, in recent years the climate emergency has forcefully climbed up the global agenda.
 The population are more concerned than ever about the apocalyptic future that is awaiting unless we take dramatic action on climate change.
 Ipsos' latest Global Trends Survey reveals that climate concern is key, with a vast majority of countries globally agreeing that we are heading for environmental disaster unless we change our habits quickly: China 92%, UK 81% and US 71%.